SparkResearchLabs/GirlsGoIT/Curriculum.md

 	- configuring the server environment
 	- running the WEB App server

-Assuming that the projects are huge enough, and that participants don't quite have experience with working an an IT project. __(Iulian) I did not quite understand the meaning of this sentence.__
+Assuming that the projects are huge enough, and that participants don't quite have experience with working an an IT project, the outcomes are:

-The outcomes are:
-1. Each team will have to repeat the tutorial form the presentation. __(Iulian) Only one outcome?
-Maybe something more specific.__
+1. Each team will have to repeat the tutorial form the presentation.

+2. Each participant will acquire the jnowledge on how to deploy their app.

+3. Each team will have the project deployed.